Jurwen/Adaptive-grid-generation/README.md

 We have an off-the-shelf algorithm that extracts the isosurfacs robustly from the grid for implicit complexes.
 First download and build [this isosurfacing method](https://github.com/duxingyi-charles/Robust-Implicit-Surface-Networks/tree/main) following its instructions

-After generating the grid using our method, please use the above isosurfacing tool by replace its `config_file` with `data/config.son` using its usage example:
+After generating the grid using our method, please use the above isosurfacing tool by replacing its `config_file` with `data/config.son` according its usage example:

 ```bash
 ./impl_arrangement [OPTIONS] config_file
 ```

  Currently, this isosurfacing tool only supports implicit arrangement and material interface.
 We're working on the support for the CSG as well.

+ ## Information Files

+timing.json: timing of different stages of our pipeline.
+Details can be found in the paper.

+stats.json: statistics of the background grid, e.g., the worst tetrahedral quality (radius ratio).